alongL/opcuaServer/README.md

 # opcuaServer
 A demo opcua server to show the basic usage of open62541.
-Easy to use for everyone to adding it to your project.
+Easy to use for everyone to adding it into your project.

-Implentmented by open62541.  add data model and can be write by client.
+Implentmented by open62541.
+Add a sample data model and can be write by client.

 # download open62541 and build && install